BDC Hamburger Icon

 6. Benefit from better team collaboration

-With cloud collaboration tools such as Slack, you can create closed departmental and project groups.
+With cloud-based communication apps, such as Slack, you can create closed departmental and project groups.
 You can then link Slack to the project management tool Trello to show individual team members the tasks they must complete.

-You can link both tools to a Gantt app, like ClickUp, to assign tasks based on the progress of individuals or the whole team.
+You can link both tools to a Gantt app, such as ClickUp, to assign tasks based on the progress of individuals or the whole team.
 Because these apps are synced, you and your team see the latest information.

 7. Automate more tasks